RK-Nirmay/Oscorp-NIST-GRC-Assessment/00-Scenario-Overview/README.md

-## Scenario Overview

-This folder contains the background scenario and current-state analysis of Oscorp.
-It describes the organization’s cybersecurity environment, existing weaknesses, and operational context.
+**Purpose:**
+Defines the scope, assumptions, objectives, and boundaries of the GRC assessment.

+**Contents:**
+- Organizational overview (Oscorp SME profile)
+- Assessment objectives and scope
+- In-scope and out-of-scope areas
+- Key assumptions and constraints
+- Frameworks used (NIST CSF & NIST SP 800-53)

+**Outcome:**
-The scenario serves as the foundation for the entire GRC assessment and drives asset identification, risk assessment, and control evaluation.
+Establishes the foundation for the entire GRC assessment.